manish8917/Dog-Identification-App/README.md

 # Project Overview

 At the end of this project, Our code will accept any user-supplied image as input.
 If a dog is detected in the image, it will provide an estimate of the dog's breed.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.
-The image below displays potential sample output of our finished project.

 # Project Motivation